Goals, objectives and reflective habits

 To make the most of reflection, use it to help you create and achieve goals and objectives, and through this build a reflective habit.

-Reflecting on a single experience can produce significant value and increased learning from that experience – this is covered elsewhere in this Reflection Toolkit.
-However, reflection’s biggest value comes when you build a reflective habit and mindset and align this with your own set of values, goals and objectives.
-Doing this allows you to own and steer your progress, development and impact in your studies or career, your communities and your personal life.
+Reflecting on a single experience can produce significant value and increased learning from that experience.
+However, reflection’s greatest value comes when you build a reflective habit and mindset and align this with your own set of values, goals and objectives.
+This allows you to own and steer your progress, development and impact in your studies or career, your communities and your personal life.

-Building a reflective habit and mindset typically combines at least three key elements:
+Building a reflective habit and mindset typically combines these key elements:

 • An ability and willingness to reflect on individual experiences to gain more learning from them.

-• Repeating reflection over a series of related experiences, building the learning and value each time we go through the reflective cycle.
+• Repeating reflection over a series of related experiences and extended period, building the learning and value each time you go through the reflective cycle.

-• Regularly reflecting over a longer timeframe to see patterns and opportunities for learning that we may have missed.
+• Regularly reflecting over a longer timeframe to see patterns and opportunities for learning that you may have missed.

-• Setting and reflecting on goals and objectives can help create purposeful progress and can keep your focus and energy where you want it.
-The act of identifying values and setting goals is a reflective process in itself.
+• Setting and reflecting on goals and objectives to help create purposeful progress and keep your focus and energy where you want it.

 Terms such as ‘goals’, ‘objectives’, ‘habits’ and ‘values’ can have multiple meanings and connotations.
 For clarity, in this section we use the following definitions.